Most Popular DevOps Interview Questions and Answers to Clear any DevOps Interview Successfully:

 - Next would be the deployment and how much time it would take once this process is automated.

 - It is almost necessary to track how many defects are found in different environments with respect to the PRODUCTION environment.
 This is very important in considering the features that need to be released faster.
-Use of Agile methodologies helps a lot and the prime goal is to reduce PRODUCTION level defects.
+The use of Agile methodologies helps a lot and the prime goal is to reduce PRODUCTION level defects.

 - Normally deployments do not fail but it is very important to keep a track on this aspect and have a mechanism to roll back to the previous stable version.

 - In any DevOps implementation, unit testing is the key as well as functional testing.
-Based on the code changes done, often we need to look at whether these test break and to what extent.
+Based on the code changes done, often we need to look at whether these test breaks and to what extent.
 It is imperative that the automated test is robust enough to sustain any code changes.

 - It is very important to measure the actual or the average time that it takes to recover in case of a failure in the PRODUCTION environment.
 This is termed as Mean Time To Recover (MTTR) and it should be short.
-This also means that one needs to have proper monitoring tools to keep the recovery time short.
+This also means that one needs to have proper monitoring tools to keep recovery time short.